Data Protection Academy » Data Protection News » Whistleblower Protection Act

 Whistleblower Protection Act: national implementation of the EU Whistleblower Directive

 The Whistleblower Protection Act (HinSchG) is the German transposition of the EU Whistleblower Directive.
 Both laws aim to improve the protection of whistleblowers and to implement the Directive on the protection of persons who report infringements of Union law.
-The Whistleblower Protection Directive prohibits any sanctions, reprisals and retaliation against whistleblowers.
-Currently, no final German law on whistleblower protection according to the EU Whistleblower Directive has been passed.
-However, EU members have a deadline of 17 December 2021 to transpose the EU Directive into national law.
-Companies are therefore well advised to deal with the current draft of the Whistleblower Protection Act.
-It foreshadows a multitude of obligations that companies with 250 or more employees must implement by 17 December 2021 and companies with 50 to 249 employees by 17 December 2023.
+The Whistleblower Protection Act prohibits any sanctions, reprisals and retaliation against whistleblowers.
+The German Whistleblower Protection Act has been in force since 02 July 2023.
+Companies with 50 or more employees must implement a reporting system by December.

 Most important information about the Whistleblower Protection Act

-• The Whistleblower Protection Act (HinSchG-E) is the national translation of the EU Whistleblower Directive of the EU
+• The Whistleblower Protection Act (HinschG) is the national translation of the EU Whistleblower Directive of the EU

 • EU member states had to transpose the EU Whistleblower Directive into law at national level by 17 December 2021

-• The HinSchG-E protects whistleblowers in the form of natural persons who have obtained information about violations in their professional environment.
+• The HinschG protects whistleblowers in the form of natural persons who have obtained information about violations in their professional environment

-What is the German Whistleblower Protection Act (HinSchG-E)?
+What is the German Whistleblower Protection Act (HinschG)?

 The Whistleblower Protection Act (HinSchG) is the German transposition of the EU Whistleblower Directive.
 Both laws aim to improve the protection of whistleblowers and to implement the Directive on the protection of persons who report infringements of Union law.
 The Whistleblower Protection Directive prohibits any sanctions, reprisals and retaliation against whistleblowers.

-When the HinSchG comes into force, companies with 250 or more employees will have to set up a mandatory reporting system for legal violations in their daily work.
-From 2023, legal requirements are also expected for 50 or more employees.
-The tasks and admissibility of whistleblowers had not yet been clearly clarified in law.
-In court cases, whistleblowing incidents were judged according to the principle of consideration pursuant to § 241 II BGB:
+With the entry into force of the HinSchG, companies with 50 or more employees are obliged to set up a reporting system for legal violations in their daily work.
+The tasks and admissibility of whistleblowers or whistleblowers had not been clearly clarified in law until the HinSchG came into force on 02 July 2023.
+In court proceedings, whistleblowing incidents have so far been judged according to the principle of consideration pursuant to § 241 II BGB:

 According to its content, the obligation may oblige each party to have regard to the rights, legal interests and interests of the other party.